akkhil2012/AIDataPipelineForProductLeaders/README.md

 | Data Storage | `8085` | Persists curated data and attaches lineage metadata. |
 | Data Consumption | `8086` | Serves ready-for-analysis datasets to analytics or AI services. |

-The shared architecture unlocks fast onboarding for new engineers, consistent observability (health checks, metrics, logging), and predictable integration patterns for adjacent systems.【F:CompleteDataPipeline/data-platform-springboot-microservices/PROJECT_OVERVIEW.md†L1-L109】
+The shared architecture unlocks fast onboarding for new engineers, consistent observability (health checks, metrics, logging), and predictable integration patterns for adjacent systems.

 ## Orchestration pipeline
 The `pipeline/` folder provides a Python CLI (`run_pipeline.py`) and config-driven YAML definitions to exercise every microservice stage in sequence.
 Sample data (`sample_data.json`) includes duplicates and intentional quality issues so the pipeline demonstrates realistic transformations during a run.
-You can dry-run the orchestration with `--simulate` to validate connectivity before spinning up the Java services.【F:CompleteDataPipeline/data-platform-springboot-microservices/pipeline/README.md†L1-L65】
+You can dry-run the orchestration with `--simulate` to validate connectivity before spinning up the Java services.

 ### Running the full stack locally
 1. **Start the microservices**